kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

 ![image](https://user-images.githubusercontent.com/48266482/219374502-6ebce696-00b1-43b2-8f21-f6b7a75579ee.png)

+### Multi-cloud
+A fourth, and increasingly likely scenario is a multi-cloud scenario.
+In a multi-cloud scenario, you use multiple public cloud providers.
+Maybe you use different features from different cloud providers.
+Or maybe you started your cloud journey with one provider and are in the process of migrating to a different provider.
+Regardless, in a multi-cloud environment you deal with two (or more) public cloud providers and manage resources and security in both environments.

+### Azure Arc
+Azure Arc is a set of technologies that helps manage your cloud environment.
+Azure Arc can help manage your cloud environment, whether it's a public cloud solely on Azure, a private cloud in your datacenter, a hybrid configuration, or even a multi-cloud environment running on multiple cloud providers at once.

+### Azure VMware Solution
+What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
+Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.

 ### Exam Tips
 **Choose your cloud architecture model wisly**

 - Private cloud is Azure on your own hardware in a location of your choice.
 All the benefits of puvlic cloud, but you can lock it down.
 A lot of staff required.
 - Public cloud is Azure, AWS, GCP.
 Nu upfront costs, but monthly usage.
 Little control over services and infrastucture.
 - A hybrid cloud model is the best of private and public, but could be complex